State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your Maryland tax refund, you can visit the Maryland Comptroller of Maryland Income Tax Refund page.
+If you want to check the status of your Maryland tax refund, you can visit the Maryland Income Tax Refund page.

 10.